Francis Arnaiz: PBA career

 Arnaiz was one of the original members of the Toyota franchise that joined the newly formed Philippine Basketball Association (PBA) in 1975.
 Along with Robert Jaworski and Ramon Fernandez, he formed the troika of the vaunted Toyota offense.
 In fact, among the three players, he would have been the first to have won the Most Valuable Player (MVP) award right in the very first season of the league in 1975 when media covering the PBA named him as the Basketball Player of the Year despite the fact that Bogs Adornado was the one named PBA MVP that year.
 During his Toyota years, the franchise won nine PBA titles while having memorable battles against arch-rival Crispa Redmanizers, going head-to-head, on and off the court, with Crispa's Bernie Fabiosa.
 Arnaiz became one of the most popular players on the team not only for his playing style, but also for his mestizo looks, which gained him a following among the female fans.

-He earned the nickname 'Mr. Clutch' for his uncanny ability to deliver under pressure, consistently sinking crucial baskets in the game's most pivotal moments.
-Renowned for his looping layups that defied defenders—whether towering imports or local giants—and his thunderous long-range shots, he became a nightmare for any defense.
+He became known as "Mr clutch because he was hard to defend.

 After Toyota disbanded in 1984, Arnaiz followed Jaworski in a controversial move to Gilbey's Gin (now known as Barangay Ginebra San Miguel).
 Reprising their old backcourt partnership in Toyota, the duo turned the Gins into a perennial contender.
 However, he was sidelined due to a knee injury and was placed in the injured list but, was part of the line-up, during the early part of 1986 Open Conference when Ginebra San Miguel won its first PBA title.
 He quietly retired from basketball shortly afterwards.
 He won 10 championship in his illustrious PBA career, 9 with Toyota and 1 with Ginebra San Miguel.